MotokiShiga/sova-cui/README.md

 | spglib               | 2.0.2     |

-The versions of other packages can be found in requirements.txt.
+The versions of other packages can be found in requirements_py3.11-3.13.txt.

-You can make the virtual environment for sova by
+You can make the virtual environment for sovapy by
 ```
-python -m venv sova-cui
+python -m venv sovapy
-source sova-cui/bin/activate
+source sovapy/bin/activate
 pip install --upgrade pip
-pip install -r requirements.txt
+pip install -r requirements_py3.11-3.13.txt
 ```

 ## Acknowledgements